RyanWhited/Election_Analysis/README.md

 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-This was to be added out the output in the terimnal and written to my analysis text file.
+This was to be printed to the terminal output and written to my analysis text file.

 ## Challenge Summary
 I replicated similar methods that I used in the initial assignment to this challenge.
-A few problems I ran into were some indentation issues, syntax errors, and had some trouble formatting the output to appear the way that I wanted it too.
-In the end the county turnout challenge was added successfully to the audit as seen below.
+A few problems I ran into were some minor indentation issues, syntax errors, and had some trouble formatting the output to appear the way that I wanted it too.
+In the end, the county turnout challenge was added successfully to the audit as seen below.

 ![PyPoll_Challenge](https://github.com/RyanWhited/Election_Analysis/blob/main/analysis/PyPoll_Challenge.jpg)